Leaf Collection Help

 Other Ways of Disposal

-Leaves, any soft yard waste and woody material up to 2" in diameter may be placed at curbside in a 32-gallon container with a yard waste decal facing the street or a brown paper landscape bag for pick up on your regular rubbish day thru the week of December.
+Leaves, any soft yard waste and woody material up to 2" in diameter may be placed at curbside in a 32-gallon container with a yard waste decal facing the street or a brown paper landscape bag for pick-up on your regular rubbish day thru the third week of December.
 Please set to the curb by 7:00 a.m.
 See yard waste for complete information.

 - All sticks, rocks and other debris must be kept out of leaf piles.

-- Do not make the rows larger than 3 feet high and 4 feet wide.
+- Do not make the rows larger than 3 feet high by 4 feet wide.

 - Do not park your car on or near the leaves (trucks need at least a "house length" after a parked car to get near the curb).
 Please work with your neighbors to remove parked cars from the street.